-1. Rich Source of Vitamin E
+1. Almonds are Rich in Vitamin E

 Almonds are an abundant source of vitamin E. An ounce of almonds has 7.3 mg of vitamin E. 100 grams of almonds can offer you 171% of your daily vitamin E requirements.

-2. Almonds have Antioxidant properties
+2. Almonds have Antioxidant Power